syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#events:ajaxRequestFailure}

-Triggers when the Ajax request is failed in the PDF viewer control.
+Triggers when the ajax request is failed.
 <table>
 <thead>
 <tr>